MicrosoftDocs/azure-devops-docs/docs/project/wiki/add-edit-wiki.md

 * Change the parent-child relationship of a page
 * Change the order of the page within the hierarchy

 Moving a page in the hierarchy doesn't break links to it from other pages, as the page ID is added to the URL.
-Since the page ID is part of the UR, this ensures a permanent link that remains in tact as the wiki changes over time.
+Since the page ID is part of the URL, this ensures a permanent link that remains in tact as the wiki changes over time.

 You can also use keyboard shortcuts to reorder pages.
 Select a page and press **CTRL + UP ARROW** or **CTRL + DOWN ARROW** to change page orders.
 To change the parent-child relationship of a page, open its context menu and select **Move**.
 The **Move page** dialog opens.
 Select a parent page under which you can move the current page.